-Course Number Year/Term
+Course Nur nber Year/Term

 This survey gives you the opportunity to express your views on how this course is being taught.
 Since the school and your instructor are very interested in your opinion, please read each item carefully.
 This survey is anonymous and individual responses will be kept confidential.
 Because we want to ensure the anonymity of your responses, your instructor will leave the room after the instructions/directions on how to complete the form have been read.
 One student will be selected to handle the answer sheet after they have been completed, and only this student will do so until they are returned for processing.
-After the term is over, your instructor will also be made available to students.
+After the term is over, your instructor will receive only summary totals for the entire class.
+The summary totals for each instructor and class will also be made available to students.